Factsheet: Independent advocacy

 Independent mental capacity advocates

 An independent mental capacity advocate can also help if there is a chance you could face harm or abuse because of your difficulty making decisions.
-We call this ‘safeguarding'.
+We call this safeguarding.

 How can you get an advocate?

-You can contact Pohwer directly to access free independent advocacy:
+Contact SWAN directly to access free independent advocacy:

 Email: eastsussex@swanadvocacy.org.uk